ibi/wf-extension-tutorial/README.md

 * any css files you need to style your **JS Viz** should go into the src/css folder
 * any static js files that are required to render the **JS Viz** should go into the src/lib folder.

-**NOTE: If you are wrapping a **JS Viz** that is a D3 chart, it is highly recommended to include the following files to avoid compatibility issues with other WebFOCUS® chart extensions.
+**NOTE: If you are wrapping a **JS Viz** that is a D3 chart, it is highly recommended to include the following files to avoid compatibility issues with other WebFOCUS<sup>®</sup> chart extensions.
 They have been added to the template project's src/lib folder.**
 * d3 v5.16 or higher
 * d3-selection-multi module v1.0.1
 * d3-time module module v1.1